FlyingCelingFan/NetherCalc/README.md

 # NetherCalc
-Website to calculate Overworld coordinates to Nether coordinates and vice versa
+A simple website to calculate Overworld coordinates to Nether coordinates and vice versa